J-Exodus/Clip-Master/README.md

 - Once all clips are marked, click the 'Finish and process marked clips' button.
 - Sit back and chill while all your clips are extracted.

+### Dependencies

+To use this program, you will need to install the `requests` module.
+This can be achieved by running the following command:
+    `python -m pip install requests`

+Information on the requests module can be found at: http://www.python-requests.org/en/latest/

 ### Things to do...

 This project is in early development and has known flaws.
 Items to be worked on in the near future include: